chiaracapuano/IndieGOGO/README.md

 The folder **ModelPrep** contains the classes:

-* Extractor.py: which extracts the URLs of the campaigns from the json files offered by Web Robots at https://webrobots.io/indiegogo-dataset/, and dumps them in a Postgres DB table.

-* Scraper.py: which querys the URLs table produced by the previous class to get the campaigns web addresses.
-The URLs are scraped using Python
+* Extractor.py: which extracts the URLs of the campaigns from the json files offered by Web Robots at https://webrobots.io/indiegogo-dataset/ (saved in a specific local folder), and dumps them in a Postgres DB table.
+In Extractor.py, Scraper.py querys the URLs table produced by the extractor and scrapes the URLs using Python
-Selenium, and from each page a Counter and the amount of money (%) collected by the campaign is obtained.
+Selenium.
+From each page a Counter and the amount of money (%) collected by the campaign is obtained.
 The Counter counts the parts of speech that consitute the campaign ad corpus (as per NLTK tokenizer).
-The Counters and relative money raised are appended to a Posgres table which will be used to train the ML algorithm.
+The Counters and money raised are appended to a Posgres table which will be used to train the ML algorithm.
+A table is produced for each json file in the local folder containing the campaign URLs: IndieGOGO is scraped by webrobots every month, therefore the table name contains the same date as the json file it has been created from.
+* Create_set.py: connects to the DB and runs a stored prcedure saved n the DB, which unions all the tables created in the previous step into a single table (ml_set_complete) to be used to train the ML algorithm.
-* ML_training.py: the parts of speech collected in the Scraper are used to train a logistic regression algorithm in PySpark.
+* ML_training.py: the table created in the previous step is used to train a logistic regression algorithm in PySpark.
 The labels used are extracted from the amount of money raised for the campaign (the label is 0 if the campaign raised less than 100% the goal, 1 otherwise).
 The dataset is oversampled to compensate the higher count of 0s (almost 70% of the dataset).